-Who and where: A Board Certified Behavior Analyst (BCBA) typically leads a team of paraprofessionals working 1:1 with the child in the home or at school.
+Who & Where: Board Certified Behavior Analyst (BCBA) typically leads a team of paraprofessionals working 1:1 with child in the home or at school.

-ABA takes a systematic approach to the assessment and evaluation of behavior and the application of interventions that alter behavior.
-A program binder is created specifically for each child, which includes teaching procedures and data collection sheets for the child’s in-home program.
-ABA training is provided for paraprofessionals and parents regarding teaching skills and behavior management.
-A BCBA provides ongoing program consultation, which includes recommendations and changes to the in-home program based on the child’s progress.
+Applied behavior analysis (ABA) is the process of systematically applying interventions based upon the principles of learning theory to improve socially significant behaviors to a meaningful degree (Baer, Wolf & Risley, 1968/1987; Sulzer-Azaroff & Mayer, 1991).
+Specifically, ABA refers to a systematic approach to the assessment and evaluation of behavior, and the application of interventions that alter behavior.
+A program binder is created specifically for each child which includes teaching procedures and data collection sheets for the child’s in-home program.
+ABA training is provided for therapy assistants and parents regarding teaching skills and behavior management.
+Ongoing program consultation is provided which includes recommendations and changes to in-home program based on child’s progress.

 Assistive Technology or Augmentative Communication

-Who and where: Typically a highly trained speech therapist will assist your child with an augmentative communication device.
+Who & Where: Typically a highly trained speech therapist will assist your child with an augmentative communication device.
 Many schools and service agencies are now using Assistive Tech Specialists for augmentative communication.